-Assessors must ensure the safeguarding of individuals and candidates remains paramount, and confidentiality and data protection are followed at all times.
+Assessors must ensure the safeguarding of children/young people and candidates remains paramount, and confidentiality and data protection are followed at all times.
 The assessor must ensure that consent required, as outlined in the initial check-point and planning meetings, has been gained prior to commencing any observation activity.